 The RAD-AID IR Program is dedicated to improving access to interventional services in low resource settings through education, training and other outreach endeavors.

 RAD-AID IR is in the process of developing a Global IR curriculum for clinical care and syllabus of procedures for the development of overseas programs.
-Webinars, hand-on workshops and international didactics will be available in the future.
+These training programs will include regular webinars, hand-on workshops and international didactics.
+The RAD-AID IR Program collaborates with colleagues in Ethiopia, Guyana, Kenya, Nigeria, and Vietnam.

 If you are interested in participating this program, please contact [email protected]